If something goes wrong

 Harassment or bullying

-If you prefer to speak to someone outside FyFa directly, you can contact the Doctoral Students' Ombudsman.
-The Ombudsman provides doctoral students with independent information about rules and regulations at Karolinska Institutet.
-The Ombudsman is employed by the Medical Students' Association in Stockholm.
-The Ombudsman works under complete confidentiality, unless explicitly told otherwise by the doctoral student who seeks advice.
+If you prefer to speak to someone outside of the department, you can contact the Doctoral Students' Ombudsperson.
+The Ombudsperson provides doctoral students with independent information about rules and regulations at Karolinska Institutet.
+The Ombudsperson is employed by the Medical Students' Association in Stockholm.
+The Ombudsperson works under confidentiality unless explicitly told otherwise by the doctoral student who seeks advice.

-You can also get in touch with Previa Direct (link to internwebben.ki.se).
-This is a new telephone helpline for employees (including doctoral students and postdocs on stipends) which provides assistance and can quickly identify any need for help or support.
+You can also get around the clock telephone counselling provided by Falck Healthcare.
+This is an around the clock telephone counselling service for employees, doctoral students and postdocs on stipends, which provides assistance and can quickly identify any need for help or support.

 Conflicts with the department

-The Doctoral Students' Ombudsman assists and supports doctoral students if a conflict has arisen with the department.
-The Ombudsman works under complete confidentiality, unless explicitly told otherwise by the doctoral student who seeks advice.
+The Doctoral Students' Ombudsperson assists and supports doctoral students if a conflict has arisen with the department.
+The Ombudsperson works under confidentiality unless explicitly told otherwise by the doctoral student who seeks advice.